-We are building a business that is safer, more modern and efficient, and delivering real value and tangible growth – to 2021 and beyond
+We are creating real value and tangible growth - with opportunities out to 2021 and beyond

 The Upstream segment is responsible for our activities in oil and natural gas exploration, ﬁeld development and production.
 We do this through five global technical and operating functions.

 The exploration function is responsible for renewing our resource base through access, exploration and appraisal, while the reservoir development function is responsible for the stewardship of our resource portfolio over the life of each field.

 The global wells organization and the global projects organization are responsible for the safe, reliable and compliant execution of wells (drilling and completions) and major projects.

 The global operations organization is responsible for safe, reliable and compliant operations, including upstream production assets and midstream transportation and processing activities.

 "2017 was a strong year of delivery, demonstrated by the start-up of seven major projects.
 This shows we are creating real value and tangible growth - with opportunities out to 2021 and beyond."

 Chief executive, Upstream